SITUATED ECOLOGIES gathers art, design and research collaborations to contest and democratise ecologies.

 *

 The second “trilogy,” which we still don’t call a trilogy, is centring on racial capitalism, settler colonialism, and democratic practices.
-The first was held in 2019 and because of the pandemic and organisers chaning jobs and positions, it has taken until 2024 until we have been able to organise the next seminar.
+The first was held in 2019 and because of the pandemic and organisers changing jobs and positions, it has taken until 2024 until we have been able to organise the next seminar.
 More information will be posted here at The Situated Ecologies Platform, on Henrik Ernstson’s social media accounts (LinkedIn, FB, and perhaps still twitter_x).
 If you like to be added to the email list that we use, please send an email to Henrik Ernstson at his KTH-address.

 *